 Some immigrants are facing serious legal status problems even after living in the United States for decades.
 Recent changes in U.S. immigration law have made matters worse for many Pennsylvania immigrant families.
 A key factor to overcoming obstacles related to temporary or permanent residency is to arm oneself with as much information as possible regarding current regulations and civil rights.

 An experienced Pennsylvania immigration and naturalization law attorney can be a great asset to those navigating the deportation process.
-The Mattes & Mahon, PC, is fully prepared to go to bat on behalf of any immigrant trying to obtain permission to stay in the United States.
+The Law Office of Troy J. Mattes, P.C., is fully prepared to go to bat on behalf of any immigrant trying to obtain permission to stay in the United States.
 Acting alongside experienced representation typically increases the chances of securing a positive outcome in court.